Khush-dev/multiplayer-multi-armed-bandits/README.md

 # multiplayer-multi-armed-bandits
-This repo contains code for local multiplayer multi-armed bandit algorthm testing and competiting locally.
+This repo contains code for multi-armed bandit algorthm testing and local multiplayer competition.

 To run the application: